The Singer 15 Class

 "Frida" Ser.
 No. F7835922 allotted July-DEC 1917

 "Vera" is a confirmed 15K26 (although).
 "Vali" though superficially the same is a bit of a mystery as she has a different tension and underworkings.
 Even though I have found no mention of a 15K11 in the official record, I suspect that "Vali" may be an example as the design of the rocking shaft matches that of the 15-11 I found in a Singer parts catalogue.
+Or, perhaps Vali is part 15K1/3 and part 15K24/6

 oscillating rock shaft comparison: